quantfall/ThreatWindsPythonSDK/README.md

 ### Function get_entities_search

-_To find a list of entties containing a string, you must call to the following function:_
+_For find a list of entities containing a string, you must call to the following function.
+If the request is correct, the first value received **response** will be a list of the entities found:_
 ```
-values, code = pythreatwinds_sdk.get_entities_search(value, limit, offset)
+response, code = pythreatwinds_sdk.get_entities_search(value, limit, offset)
 ```

 _Must be passed as arguments:_